-15 rection, and rime buildup on the sensors.
-Data from the 320° to 35° N sector were eliminated due to tower shadowing and air flow from the camp.
-Ozone data were examined for miscellaneous artifacts such as low flow in one of the ozone monitors and low monitor temperature when the instrument container was open for instrument maintenance.
-Data processing also included filtering for atmospheric sta-20 bility (-0.1 < Ri < 0.1), boundary layer height (PBL had to be greater than 100 m for {10-2 m} fluxes and greater than 20 m for {2-0.75 m} fluxes), and friction velocity where k is again the van Karman constant.
-As mentioned above, the gradient flux measurement method holds for near-neutral atmospheric conditions.
-The applicability of the stability correction functions was examined by comparing heat and momentum flux results derived from sonic anemometer turbulence measurements (mounted at
+320° to 35° N sector were eliminated due to tower shadowing and air flow from the camp.
+Ozone data were examined for miscellaneous artifacts such as low sampling flow rate readings (only observed once in one of the ozone monitors) and low monitor temperature when the instrument container was opened for instrument maintenance.
+Data processing also included filtering for atmospheric stability (-0.1 < Ri < 0.1), boundary layer height (PBL had to be greater than 100 m for {10-2 m} fluxes and greater than 20 m for {2-0.75 m} fluxes), and friction velocity ($0.05 < u^ < 0.5 \text{ m s}^{-1}$), where u^ was calculated according to where k is again the Von Karman constant.
+As mentioned above, the gradient flux measurement method holds for nearneutral atmospheric conditions.
+The applicability of the stability correction functions was examined by comparing heat and momentum flux results derived from sonic anemometer turbulence measurements (mounted at ~ 2 m on the tower from June to the end of the study period) with calculations of these same variables from the gradient measurements.
+For this purpose, the atmospheric stability parameter z/L, where z is the distance from the ground and L is the Monin-Obukhov length, was calculated from the turbulence measurements, and converted to the Richardson number (Ri, derived from the gradient measurements) according to the relationships given by Kaimal and Finnigan (1994).
+The comparison showed that the best agreement (correlation with $R^2 \sim 0.65$) was obtained for Ri numbers of -0.10 < Ri < +0.10.
+Approximately 95% of the flux data fell within this range.
+Data outside of this range of Ri values were discarded as it appeared that the gradient method would overestimate fluxes owing to an overestimation of the stability function correction (Cohen, 2006; Cohen et al., 2007).